MaPPmath/mappmath.github.io/pages/3_copyleft.md

 ---

 We believe that we can do more as a community by working together.
-That's why Mathematical Puzzle Programs has a [copyleft][copyleft] culture with respect to our published works.
+That's why Mathematical Puzzle Programs does not charge for host campuses to run its events, and that's why MaPP has a [copyleft][copyleft] culture with respect to its published works.

 [copyleft]: https://en.wikipedia.org/wiki/Copyleft